rdagumampan/yuniql-web/content/docs/how-yuniql-works.md

 1	        v0.00	2020-02-21 06:10    DESKTOP-ULR8GDO\rdagumampan	yuniql-cli	    v0.350.0.0
 ```

-As you create more versions over time, yuniql discovers all migrations left unapplied from source repostitory and apply to the target database.
-Assumming you have two more versions created locally `v1.00` and `v1.01`, the tracking table would have filled this way.
+As you create more versions over time, yuniql discovers all migrations left unapplied from source repository and apply to the target database.
+Assumming you have two more versions created locally `v1.00` and `v1.01`, the tracking table would have filled this way when `yuniql run` is issued next time.

 ```shell
 Directory of C:\temp\sqlserver-sample